sh0cklife/sh0cklife/README.md

 A dedicated professional from Bulgaria 🇧🇬, specializing in Quality Assurance Automation Engineering.
 With a fervent passion for technology and an unwavering commitment to excellence, I am continuously honing my skills to become a proficient QA Automation Engineer.

-- 🔭 I’m currently working from home on my boring 9-5 job
+- 🔭 I’m currently working from home
 - 🌱 I’m currently learning Software engineering & DevOps
 - 💬 Ask me about my coding journey
 - 😄 Pronouns: He/Him